OMGJL/MSI-Z490-Tomahawk-OpenCore/README.md

 PS2 port has not been taken care of, but should work after apply VoodooPS2.Kext

 **note: when connecting to 1Gbps Ethernet port with RTL 2.5Gbps Ethernet port.
-It will only work after go into Network -> Ethernet 2 -> Advanced -> Hardware -> Speed -> 1000baseT
+It will only work after go into Network -> Ethernet 2 -> Advanced -> Hardware -> Speed -> 1000baseT (You may need to manually configure DNS too)

 ----------------